 And kidnappings?
 No, they don’t happen.
 I had a funny moment with Nadia, my Intrepid Travel guide, when I asked her if kidnappings happened in the country.

 This happened when we were casually sitting at a café that had a sign outside saying, “Skinny people are easier to kidnap.
 Stay safe, eat cake.”

 She replied nonchalantly, “I’ve had that happen three times on my tours.”
 My tour companions and I looked at her with wide eyes, thinking, “this is serious!”

-When we explained it to her, her horrified expression told us she confused the word.
+When she noticed our expression, she asked back, “wait, what’s kidnapping?”
+After we explained it to her, her horrified expression told us she was confused about the word.
 She was thinking about pickpocketing.

 Iran’s hospitality is second to none.
-They are both warm and welcoming, but this is not just a façade to look nice, this is an essential feature of their culture.
-It is not uncommon to strike a conversation with Iranians while walking on the street, sitting at a park, or just at any given moment.
+Iranian citizens are both warm and welcoming, but this is not just a façade to look nice.
+This is an essential feature of not only Islamic law but their culture at large.

-After a few minutes chatting, it is also not uncommon for them to invite you over to their home to drink tea or have a meal with their family.
-This camaraderie is not reserved for tourists.
+After a few minutes of chatting, it is also not uncommon for them to invite you over to their home to drink tea or have a meal with their family.
+This camaraderie is not only reserved for tourists.
 It also happens among locals.

 Sure, the country is in the middle of an economic crisis where many locals resort to reaching out to tourists in hopes of making a bit of money by guiding them or selling them something.

 Its History is World Heritage

 When you visit Iran, you get to explore one of the world’s oldest continuous civilizations, with its urban and historical settlements dating back to 7000 BC.
 You’ll find Iran’s 26 UNESCO World Heritage Sites dotted across its major cities and small towns.